-New method for creating long-lived stem cells used for bone replacementDecember 4th, 2012 in Medical research
+New method for creating long-lived stem cells used for bone replacementDecember 4, 2012 in Medicine & Health / Medical research

 Human mesenchymal stem cells (hMSCs) can develop into bone cells and are useful for tissue engineering and regeneration.
 However, when grown in the laboratory they quickly lose their ability to continue dividing and they die.
 A method for genetically engineering hMSCs so they become immortal and still retain their ability to become bone cells is described in an article published in BioResearch Open Access.

 D.S.
 Bischoff, N.S.
 Makhigani, and D.T.
 Yamaguchi, Veterans Administration Greater Los Angeles Healthcare System and The David Geffen School of Medicine at University of California, Los Angeles, inserted a gene called human telomerase (TERT) into hMSCs.
 The authors provide evidence to support the ability of human TERT to enhance the growth capacity of hMSCs in "Constitutive Expression of Human Telomerase Enhances the Proliferation Potential of Human Mesenchymal Stem Cells."
 They demonstrate that they were able to produce a stable hMSC cell line that can be grown in culture through repeated cell divisions and that the stem cells can differentiate into osteoblasts for potential use in bone engineering applications.